Jamdesk Documentation logo

 Generate an API key

 Go to Project Settings → API Keys in the Jamdesk dashboard.
-Click Generate Key, give it a name, and copy the key — it starts with jdk_ and is only shown once.
+Click Generate Key, give it a name, and copy the key.
+It starts with jd_live_ followed by 32 hex characters (40 chars total) and is only shown once.

 2